srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 Hope you had fun reading it, pretty sure you can find someone you know that would love to talk about their work and you can make them see it in a way they haven't before.
-Writing this made me learn things about my dad that i wouldn't have known otherwise.
+Writing this made me learn things about my dad that I wouldn't have known otherwise.

-I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.

-My mom also wants a mention in this article but i will probably write a new one about her cooking :P
+I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.My mom also wants a mention but i will probably write a different one about her cooking :P